how to make a calculator

 TypeError: add() takes 0 positional arguments but 2 were given

-the definition of add does not take input, but 2 were given in the call src.calculator.add(0, 1) - 0 and 1
+the definition of add does not allow it take input, but 2 were given in the call src.calculator.add(0, 1): 0 and 1

 2 return None